prysmaticlabs/documentation/website/docs/monitoring/partials/_status-checklist-partial.md

             <div className='input-container'><input id="st-7" type='checkbox'/><span className='done'></span></div>
             <div className='guidance-container'>
                 <label htmlFor="st-7">9.
 Beacon node ↔ execution node connectivity</label>
-                <p>Issue <code>curl http://localhost:3500/eth/v1alpha1/node/eth1/connections</code> from a separate terminal window.
-If you see <code>currentConnectionError: no contract code at given address</code>, your execution node may still be syncing.
-Otherwise, if you don't see any errors, your beacon node is connected to your execution node.
-This output can be interpreted as "EN-BN connection is healthy": <code>&#123;"currentAddress":"http://localhost:8551","currentConnectionError":"","addresses":["http://localhost:8551"],"connectionErrors":[]&#125;</code></p>
+                <p>Issue <code>curl http://localhost:3500/eth/v1/node/syncing</code> from a separate terminal window.
+                `"el_offline": false` in the response can be interpreted as "EN-BN connection is healthy".
+Otherwise, the observing the fields `"is_syncing":true` or `"is_optimistic":true` may indicate that the execution node is still syncing or may have other issues. more details on this endpoint found on <a href='https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Node/getSyncingStatus'> the beacon API site </a>
             </div>
         </div>
         <div className='task'>